Skip to main content

 • Restrictions to prevent the borrower from consolidating or merging with another entity without the lender’s consent.

-Negative debt covenants are breached when the borrower exceeds limitations as specified in the contract.
+Negative covenants are breached when the borrower exceeds limitations as specified in the contract.

 Conventional lenders make credit decisions based on the company’s cash flow, financial performance, and operational performance.
-They then take all assets as collateral to mitigate risk.
+They then take assets as collateral to mitigate risk.
 As these lenders are not in the business of collecting assets, they focus on ensuring borrowers remain able to pay their debt.
-Financial covenants allow the lender to monitor typically monthly and at times even micro-manage the borrower’s financial performance.
-The tight controls financial covenants impose may require regular financial reporting from the borrower and audits by the lender to ensure the loan stays on their radar as a safe investment.
+Debt covenants allow the lender to closely monitor the borrower’s financial performance.
+The tight controls debt covenants impose may require regular financial reporting from the borrower and audits by the lender to ensure the loan stays on their radar as a safe investment.

-Businesses in the process of expansion need additional capital above and beyond normal operating budgets.
+Businesses in expansion mode need additional capital above and beyond normal operating budgets.
 Investments in equipment, human resources, facilities, technology systems, training, marketing, and more are needed to create an infrastructure in which the business can flourish.
-As growth develops in stages, constant access to greater amounts of working capital is needed throughout the development.
-Too often, a company focused on a growth opportunity will breach a financial covenant without realizing it as they direct capital resources in contradiction to a financial covenant.
+As growth develops in stages, constant access to working capital is needed throughout the development.
+Too often, a company focused on a growth opportunity will breach a financial covenant without realizing as it directs capital resources in contradiction to a debt covenant.

-What happens when a financial covenant is breached?
+What happens when a debt covenant is breached?

 So, how are your debt covenants doing?

-Now that you have a clearer understanding of debt covenants in general, how they work, and why they exist, ask yourself, “how are your covenants doing?”
+Now that you have a clearer understanding of debt covenants in general, how they work, and why they exist, ask yourself, “How are your covenants doing?”
 Take a moment to review the debt covenants in place with your current loans.
-If you can’t decipher the details, speak with your lender and look for the answers you need.
-They should be forthright with those answers as debt covenants are essential for how lenders do their business.
+If you can’t decipher the details, speak with your lender to get the answers you need.
+They should be forthright with those answers, as debt covenants are essential for how lenders do their business.
 Once you have the complete picture, you’ll be better able to decide if your covenants are workable or if they could present a challenge down the road that you would rather avoid.

-Suppose your answers suggest a future free of financial covenants is the preferred route.
+Suppose your findings suggest a future free of debt covenants is the preferred route.
 In that case, you may want to consider a more flexible lending solution designed specifically for your funding needs without unwanted covenant-based restrictions.
 Those options fall under the category of alternative lending solutions and come in many forms.

 The flexibility of alternative lending solutions

-As noted above, a conventional lender will base lending decisions largely on the financial performance of the borrower.
-If the borrowing company repeatedly fails to meet fiscal goals as defined in the financial covenants, the withdrawal of credit is imminent.
+As noted above, a conventional lender will base lending decisions largely on the borrower’s financial performance.
+If the borrowing company repeatedly fails to meet fiscal goals as defined in the debt covenants, the withdrawal of credit is imminent.
 Alternative lending solutions such as invoice factoring or asset-based lending (ABL) provide a far more flexible lending arrangement.

 Benefits for the borrower

-The lack of financial covenants contributes to the flexible nature of alternative lending.
-With the support of cash flow solutions designed to help businesses grow, borrowers are given every financial advantage needed to fuel business development.
+With few covenants to control the borrower’s actions, alternative lending provides flexible financing options to help businesses grow.
 Unlike conventional lines of credit, when a company utilizes invoice factoring or asset-based lending to support growth, more credit becomes available as assets such as equipment, real estate, inventory, and invoice receivables increase.
 In other words, the more you grow, the more access to working capital you gain.

-Industry-leading alternative lenders take active participation in supporting the growth and success of the borrowing company.
+Industry-leading alternative lenders often actively participate in supporting the growth and success of the borrowing company.
 Acting as financial partners to their borrowers, alternative lenders such as eCapital contribute resources such as:

 • Faster access to working capital